In this article, we’ll show you the best process documentation tools your team should use.

-ClickUp is also incredibly flexible, adapting to the team’s methods, instead of forcing the team to adapt to the tool.
-This is achieved with a highly-customizable platform, that can adapt with ease to scrum, spring, and other project management methodologies.
+ClickUp is also incredibly flexible, adapting to the team’s methods instead of forcing the team to adapt to the tool.
+This is achieved with a highly-customizable platform that can easily adapt to scrum, spring, and other project management methodologies.

 Another great project management tool is Wrike.
 Wrike gives you full control and visibility of your projects, making the later documentation as easy as possible.
 Documentation is further simplified with Wrike’s file sharing, document management, and expense tracking.

 This tool includes comprehensive project management capabilities, which makes it particularly useful for complex projects.
 However, these same capabilities can make it a bit too complex and not as user-friendly as some of the other options.

 4. Files Sharing Software

 If you’re looking to send files that can’t be uploaded to an email, you need a file-sharing platform to store and access your files, like these ones:

 Dropbox’s professional option gives you the simple and secure cloud storage capabilities that Dropbox offers in a business-focused tool.

 Dropbox Business allows you to access your files from virtually any device, syncing them automatically every time you add or delete them.
 With Dropbox Business, users can share and receive files without requiring their own Dropbox account.

 You can also set up administrator permission controls to give access to the right teammates, giving you full control of who sees what.

 G-Suite Google Drive